-The general consensus to explain why it’s difficult to lose weight as we age is that our bodies need fewer calories as our muscle mass decreases.
+The consensus to explain why it’s difficult to lose weight as we age is that our bodies need fewer calories as our muscle mass decreases.

 Does Your Metabolism Decrease Around the Age of 40?